Zeenat Bint-e-Sakina Hazir Ho

 Zeenat Bint-e-Sakina Hazir Ho is a Pakistani television drama series that was aired on Geo TV from 16 March 2010 till 15 June 2010.
 The serial is written by Mumtaz Bukhari and directed by Mohammad Naeem Khan.
-The serial is based on true events, set against the drawbacks of Pakistan's prevailing feudal system.
+It is based on true events, set against the drawbacks of the prevailing feudal system in parts of Pakistan.

 Plot

 Zeenat and Lakhmeer Khan, unaware of the consequences, decide to marry against the wishes of their families.
-Angry at their marrying of their own accord, both families decide to take revenge from the couple.
+Both families decide to punish the couple for daring to marry without their families' approval.
 Bilal is accused of kidnapping and raping Shumaila.
 The couple is forced to live apart.
 Because of the allegations, Lakhmeer now faces life threats from certain elements who want to punish him for the crimes he supposedly committed.
-Zeenat is pressurised to go against Lakhmeer in the court and Lakhmeer is pressurised to claim that he never married SZeenat.
+Zeenat is pressurised to go against Lakhmeer in the court and Lakhmeer is pressurised to claim that he never married Zeenat.